jacktrusler/advent_of_coders/ben/2022/README.md

 ### Part One

-Today's problem is deceptive.
+Today's problem is deceptively simple.
 Given a series of sensors and their closest beacons in an xy-plane, we are asked to find how many points along a given line are being read by the sensors.
 Based on the example input, one might think this is simply a case of finding all of the points that the sensor reads with a given y-value, and then combining them all into a set.
 However, after looking at the real input, you'll find that our x and y values are far too large to get away with that strategy in a timely manner.

 Let's start by looking at one example sensor and beacon combo.
 We'll say our sensor `S` is at `(5, 4)` and our beacon `B` is at `(4, 6)`